waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   1. All other Sages on Sprout Tower 2F must be defeated before interacting with the Sage at (12, 3).
   2. The interaction with the Sage at (12, 3) only makes the pillar passable during a specific time of day (e.g., night).
   3. The floor tiles in the room with the Sage at (12,3) contain a visual pattern or clue that needs to be followed or replicated.
+- **Azalea Gym Puzzle Hypotheses:**
+  1. The two trainers (TWINs at (4, 10) and (5, 10)) must be defeated to unlock a path forward.
+  2. There are hidden switches or levers that control the platforms/bridges in the gym.

 ## Critical Self-Correction Log
 - The 'Poké Ball machine' in Elm's lab was a hallucination.